The history of Poio

 The inventor of Poio is Daniel Senn, a Norwegian father, teacher and tech-expert who quit his job to find a better way for children to crack the reading code.

 The backdrop is a personal story.
 In 2012, Daniel and his wife had a son born with a hearing disability.
 They knew that he would require more, and better, assistance to master the skills of reading.
-However, they wanted to make it a fun journey cracking the reading code.
+However, they wanted to make his journey to cracking the reading code a fun one.

-Daniel first invented a paper based game with his two sons to practice letters and words on the kitchen table.
+To begin with, Daniel invented a paper-based game to help his two sons practice letters and words on the kitchen table.
 The imagination of his sons was the guiding inspiration for rules, story and visuals.
-The playful hours at the kitchen table soon evolved to creating games on the family tablet.
-And finally, to the full-scale gaming platform we now know as Poio.
-With animated trolls and figures named and voiced by Daniel himself and the two boys.
+Soon, the playful hours at the kitchen table evolved to creating games on the family tablet and, finally, to the full-scale gaming platform we now know as Poio.
+With animated trolls and figures named and voiced by Daniel and the two boys themselves.

 Poio was first launched in Norway during the summer of 2017, and then in Sweden a year later.